Skip to main content

 Computational Earth Sciences

 The Computational Earth Sciences group is a multidisciplinary group with members of different technical and scientific profiles, that interacts closely with the other groups of the Department.
-The group provides help and guidance on the technical aspects of the scientists’ work and develops a framework that ensures an efficient use of high-performance computing resources.
+The group provides help and guidance on the technical aspects of the scientists’ work and develops frameworks to ensure an efficient use of high-performance computing resources, including tailored workflows for climate prediction applications.

 Acknowledgements